gasangw/NestJS-Interview-Questions-And-Answers/README.md

     Serialization and deserialization are fundamental concepts in computer science, not just in NestJS.
 They are used when data needs to be converted into a format that can be stored or transmitted and then reconstructed later.

     `Serialization:` This is the process of converting a data structure or object state into a format that can be stored (for example, in a file or memory buffer) or transmitted (for example, across a network connection link) and reconstructed later (possibly in a different computer environment).

+    `Deserialization:` This is the reverse process of serialization, where the serialized format is converted back into an actual object in memory.

+    In the context of NestJS, these concepts are often used when dealing with `HTTP requests` and `responses`.
+For example, when you send data from a client to a NestJS server, the data is serialized into a `JSON format`, transmitted over the network, and then deserialized back into a JavaScript object on the server.

+    NestJS provides a `Pipes` mechanism that can be used for data transformation (serialization/deserialization) and validation.
+For example, the `ValidationPipe` provided by NestJS can be used to automatically validate and transform incoming request payloads into instances of `DTO classes.`

     **[⬆ Back to Top](#table-of-contents)**